yashraj24october/yashraj24october/README.md

-- 👋 Hi, I’m Yash Raj , A web designer and programming enthusiast.
+- # 👋 Hi, I’m Yash Raj , A Front-end Developer and programming enthusiast.
-- 💞️ I love web designing.
+- 💞️ I love web designing and programming.
-- 🌱 I’m currently learning android development
+- 🌱 Always dedicated to programming
 - 💞️ I am a passionate learner and love to collaborate with tech learners and developers.

 <!---